tgrosch91/shiny-project/README.md

 </Directory>
 ```

-Add virtual host by going into /etc/apache2/extra/httpd-vhosts.conf and adding:
+Add virtual host by going into /etc/apache2/extra/httpd-vhosts.conf and adding (remember to change {username}:

 ```sh
 <VirtualHost *:80>